Georgia Income Tax Calculator

 How Georgia income tax works

-Georgia taxes all individual income at a flat 5.19% rate for tax year 2025.
+Georgia taxes all individual income at a flat 4.99% rate for tax year 2026.
 Georgia replaced its former graduated bracket system with a flat tax effective January 1, 2024, under HB 1437.
-The rate was 5.49% in 2024 and dropped to 5.19% in 2025.
-The rate is scheduled to continue declining in subsequent years, subject to revenue triggers, with a long-term target of 4.99%.
+The flat rate was 5.19% in 2025 and was reduced to 4.99% for 2026; the Department told employers they could begin withholding at the new 4.99% rate from May 11, 2026.
+This reaches the long-term 4.99% floor set by HB 1437.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction